wxs/cherylhsu.ca/content/post/2021-10-23-singing-the-body-electric.md

 ### **Psyche / psycho-emotional:**

 In this intensive, the value of healing intertwines with the path of awakening.
-In meditation, dyads and group circles, we work through emotional and trauma healing through relational support and the healing power and wisdom of the body.
+In meditation, dyads and group circles, we work through emotional and trauma healing through relational support and the healing wisdom of the body.
 With care and gentleness, we integrate powerful psycho-technologies such as:

 * [ Internal Family Systems (IFS)](https://en.wikipedia.org/wiki/Internal_Family_Systems_Model) -- A psychotherapeutic model that pluralizes the self as a system of parts with distinct roles and personalities.
 These parts relate with each other like a family, and can work together harmoniously, or clash and disagree with each other.
 * [Gendlin focussing](https://en.wikipedia.org/wiki/Focusing_(psychotherapy)) -- A method of tapping into felt sense by noticing what is present in the body, and relating to it by speaking to it and seeking resonance.